chronicleprotocol/documentation/docs/Developers/Guides/Chronicle Pull Oracles/getPrices.md

 ## `getPrices`

-A function to fetch the latest price messages for one or more pairs.
+Fetches the latest price messages for one or more pairs on a given blockchain.

 ### Usage